Local band Leaner, Lunker, and Betsy reunites for show at The Press, brings wedding love story full circle

 “I didn’t have a coat; I didn’t have snow tires,” Ghiglia said with a chuckle.

-The second person he met in town was Rick Bear, a guitarist and banjo player and a photographer known for skiing down the mountain backwards.
+The second person he met in town was Rick Bear, a guitarist, banjo player and photographer known for skiing down the mountain backwards.
 With Bear playing lead guitar and Ghiglia fingerpicking, their music together worked, right from the start.

 Soon enough, Ghiglia had work playing in the upstairs aprés ski bar at The Inn at Thunderhead.
 During breaks, he’d wander downstairs to The Rat Cellar, where another musician about his age caught his ear.
-It was Mary Macgregor, also a brand-new Steamboat transplant, playing in the band she’d come to town with.
+It was Mary MacGregor, also a brand-new Steamboat transplant, playing in the band she’d come to town with.

-Macgregor began going upstairs during her breaks to hear Ghiglia, too.
+MacGregor began going upstairs during her breaks to hear Ghiglia, too.
 They became friends and started singing together.

-Eventually, Macgregor’s band broke up, and she and Ghiglia asked Bear to be their third.
-All three had been raised on folk music and on the Beatles and the Rolling Stones.
+Eventually, MacGregor’s band broke up, and she and Ghiglia asked Bear to be their third.
+All three had been raised on folk music, the Beatles and the Rolling Stones.
 They played the tunes of Peter, Paul and Mary, Crosby, Stills and Nash, old Westerns and cowboy music — songs with three-part harmonies.

 “That’s when we really became adults, really grew up,” Ghiglia said.
 “There was such an intense community camaraderie then.”